06 Nov 9 Ways to be an Effective Distant Caregiver for Seniors

 Take care of yourself

 Long-distance caregivers may feel guilty or powerless.
 However, these important providers of care can be effective and powerful in their roles.
-There are many things a caregiver can do to assist loved ones without being physically present.
+There are many things a caregiver can do to assist loved ones without being physically present and providing care virtually or far away.
 Plus, you can have peace of mind knowing that you aren’t putting your loved one at potential risk of COVID-19 infection.

 When caregivers need a little support on site, they may consider adding at-home personal caregivers.
 Chosen Family Home Care is a Philadelphia and greater Delaware Valley based home care agency that specializes in providing supportive and compassionate caregivers to seniors in the community.With a comprehensive needs assessment and mission-driven approach, we can determine the best course of action for you and your loved one, while considering your budget and the individual requirements that family caregivers need.